smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 ## Impacts on existing code

 This change would required adding new optional parameters in SDL Core, both Android and iOS SDKs and the RPC spec.
+Additionally, this proposal would change the type of the parameters accepted in "show" for the mobile API and require the proxy to handle the depricated string parameter types.
 This would require a minor version change and legacy HMIs would just ignore this added parameter.

 ## Alternatives considered